sowcow/ogden-german/README.md

 Technically I want to get my german vocabulary recognition to some level.
 But this reverse way should also acheive that by casting more light on basic vocabulary gaps in a nice environment.

+## Spaced Repitition

+- During the first session your answers are recorded.
+- During the next session (page reload for example) you see what you answered wrong first.
+  Then you see new words again.
+- So what you answer right gets scheduled after the next session.
+- Every next right answer also increments delta so it is scheduled even further.
+- Wrong answers schedule words right for the next session and reset delta for them.

+## TODO

+- check if recording hit/miss misses the answer when timer is out on checking the answer stage

 ## Future